-MPA networks could take various forms1: 1) social networks, focusing on networking among MPA managers, practitioners, administrative agencies and management offices and formed by communication, sharing of information and results, and coordination of administration and planning; 2) ecological networks, formed by natural connections of species and habitats between and within sites to enhance the ecological characters and functions of MPAs; and 3)
+MPA networks could take various forms3: 1) social networks, focusing on networking among MPA managers, practitioners, administrative agencies and management offices and formed by communication, sharing of information and results, and coordination of administration and planning; 2) ecological networks, formed by natural connections of species and habitats between and within sites to enhance the ecological characters and functions of MPAs; and 3) management-based networks, formed by creating consistency and efficiency among MPAs in enforcement, monitoring, capacity building and awareness raising4 and aiming to enhance management effectiveness on a larger ecosystem-based scale than that of a single MPA.5

-1 NEASPEC, 2013.
-Background Report on the Terms of References of the North-East Asian Marine Protected Areas Network. https://neaspec.org/sites/default/files/2022-10/Annex%202_SOM18_Marine%20Protected%20Areas.pdf management-based networks, formed by creating consistency and efficiency among MPAs in enforcement, monitoring, capacity building and awareness raising2 and aiming to enhance management effectiveness on a larger ecosystem-based scale than that of a single MPA.3
+3 NEASPEC, 2013.
+Background Report on the Terms of References of the North-East Asian Marine Protected Areas Network. https://neaspec.org/sites/default/files/2022-10/Annex%202_SOM18_Marine%20Protected%20Areas.pdf

-The Terms of References (ToR) for NEAMPAN suggest that it should start as a social network, which focuses more on management improvement and cooperation among MPAs.4 Since its establishment, NEAMPAN has facilitated the learning and cooperation among member countries, SC members, MPA managers and institutions to share information and enhance management efforts.
-In line with the guidance of the SC, the member States designated 12 MPAs from China, Japan, the Republic of Korea and the Russian Federation and the Secretariat conducted a series of activities and organized four SC meetings, as detailed in Table 1 of Annex I to this document.
+The Terms of References (ToR) for NEAMPAN suggest that it should start as a social network, which focuses more on management improvement and cooperation among MPAs.6 Since its establishment, NEAMPAN has facilitated the learning and cooperation among member countries, SC members, MPA managers and institutions to share information and enhance management efforts.
+In line with the guidance of the SC, the member States designated 12 MPAs from China, Japan, the Republic of Korea and the Russian Federation and the Secretariat conducted a series of activities and organized four SC meetings, as detailed in Table 1 of Annex IV to this document.